 With respect to our business operations, for each hotel that we operate, our subsidiary operating the hotel is required to obtain a basic business license and a special industry license issued by local public security bureau, and is required to have hotel operation included in the business scope of its business license.
 As of the date of this prospectus, we have obtained such basic business license and special industry license in compliance with applicable PRC laws and regulations.
-In addition, our operating subsidiaries in China may from time to time be required to obtain other secondary licenses, permits or approvals from local governmental authorities at the operational level, such as fire prevention safety inspection, hygiene permit and environmental impact assessment approval, to the extent relevant to their respective business.
+In addition, our operating subsidiaries in China may from time to time be required to obtain other secondary licenses, permits or approvals from local governmental impact assessment approval, to the extent relevant to their respective business.
 For a detailed discussion of compliance with these licenses, permits or approvals required in our ordinary course of business, and the associated consequences and risks for any non-compliance, see "Risk Factors - Risk Related to Our Business and Industry - We are subject to various hospitality industry, health and safety, construction, fire prevention and environmental laws and regulations that may subject us to liability."